--mysql
+• -mysql

 The -mysql flag is used to build McIDAS-X using the MySQL/MariaDB database libraries.
 This optional flag is mainly for use by McIDAS-XCD sites that elect to use a MySQL/MariaDB database on their -XCD workstations that serve real-time GRIB files from the NOAAPORT data stream.
 (The database makes access to the GRIB data much faster for -X client workstations.)
-If using the database on an -XCD workstation, the -mysql flag must be specified when building both McIDAS-X and McIDAS-XCD.
-If the database is in a non-standard install location, specify the flag as -mysql=directory, where directory is the root MySQL/MariaDB install directory.
+If using the database on an -XCD workstation, the -mysql flag must be specified when building both McIDAS-X and McIDAS-XCD and the yum install mysql mysql-devel command in the Preparing the Workstation page must be run before building McIDAS-X. If the database is in a non-standard install location, specify the flag as -mysql=directory, where directory is the root MySQL/MariaDB install directory.

-- sh ./mcidas2020.1.sh make x This command builds McIDAS-X 2020.1 using the default compilers. - sh ./mcidas2020.1.sh make all This command builds McIDAS-X 2020.1 then McIDAS-XRD 2020.1 using the default compilers. - sh ./mcidas2020.1.sh -noopt make all This command builds McIDAS-X 2020.1 then McIDAS-XRD 2020.1 with no optimization.
+- sh ./mcidas2021.1.sh make x - This command builds McIDAS-X 2021.1 using the default compilers. - sh ./mcidas2021.1.sh make all - This command builds McIDAS-X 2021.1 then McIDAS-XRD 2021.1 using the default compilers. - sh ./mcidas2021.1.sh -noopt make all This command builds McIDAS-X 2021.1 then McIDAS-XRD 2021.1 with no optimization.